Conflicts of Interest / Gifts, Benefits and Hospitality

 If the answer is “No”, then proceed as follows.
 Determine the value of the gift:

-If it is valued at less than $150 and if by accepting the gift, the total value of gifts received by you from the same individual or organisation would not exceed $300 within a 12 month period, then you may keep the gift and it is not mandatory to make a disclosure via the system.
+If it is valued at less than or equal to $150 and if by accepting the gift, the total value of gifts received by you from the same individual or organisation would not exceed $300 within a 12 month period, then you may keep the gift and it is not mandatory to make a disclosure via the system.
 Note: under these circumstances, you may still wish to make a disclosure for recordkeeping purposes and to keep track of gifts received over a 12 month period from the same individual or organisation (your line manager / responsible officer will not be notified of these disclosures by the system).

 For all other situations (i.e. regardless of the gift’s value), disclosure is mandatory and your disclosure will be directed by the system to either your line manager or Executive Manager for a decision to be made.